-Diane Aaron specializes in employee benefits, including qualified and nonqualified retirement plans and welfare benefit plans.
-Her practice includes executive compensation plans as well as general tax and business advice.
-Diane also serves as an expert witness in employee benefit and compensation matters and is a member of The Panel of Arbitrators of the American Arbitration Association.
+Diane Aaron specializes in employee benefits, including qualified and nonqualified retirement plans and health and welfare benefit plans.
+Her practice includes preparation of and legal advice on profit sharing, 401(k), defined benefit, cash balance and executive compensation plans, as well as general tax and business advice.
+Diane also offers advice to plan fiduciaries and provides fiduciary training courses.
+Diane serves as an expert witness in employee benefit and compensation matters and is a member of The Panel of Arbitrators of the American Arbitration Association.

 Diane’s clients consist generally of individuals and entities in the personal services businesses, including attorneys, engineers, accountants, physicians, consultants, real estate brokers, architects, retirement plan service providers, financial institutions and sales organizations.